mhaack/mh-site/src/posts/2020-09-01-home-assistant-you-have-got-mail.md

  height: h-128
 description: "Today I want to share a little holiday project I am building this week: a mailbox sensor to make a dumb mailbox smart and notify us when we get new mail.
 I'm talking about real physical mail - letters, postcards, newspapers, etc. that get dropped into our mailbox."
 seo:
- description: "A little holiday project I am building this week: a mailbox sensor to make a dumb mailbox smart and notify us when we get new mail."
+ description: 'A little holiday project I am building this week: a mailbox sensor to make a dumb mailbox smart and notify us when we get new mail.'
 date: 2020-09-05
 permalink: you-have-got-mail/
 ---